 Non-invasive prenatal testing (NIPT) is a prenatal screening test that looks to see if there is a low or high chance of your pregnancy having a chromosomal condition.
 Chromosomes are structures in our cells that contain DNA.
 Usually, we have 23 pairs of chromosomes.
 Changes to the number or structure of our chromosomes can affect our health and development.

-Specialist Women's Ultrasound offers the Harmony™ non-invasive prenatal test (NIPT).
-Testing is performed in Melbourne; most patients will receive their results within one week of sample collection.
+Specialist Women's Ultrasound offers both Harmony™ NIPT and Percept ™ NIPT.
+Analysis is performed in Melbourne and most patients will receive their results within one week of sample collection.

-How do I arrange to have the Harmony™ non-invasive prenatal test (NIPT)?
+How do I arrange to have the non-invasive prenatal test (NIPT)?

 What information can NIPT provide?